Skip to content

 Day 2: Rice, Sake and Onsen

-Tokamachi (Hinano Yado Chitose - Japanese style room)
+Tokamachi (Hinano Yado Chitose, Japanese-style room)

 Breakfast, Lunch, Dinner

-Day 3: Rural walking and cooking lesson
+Day 3: Rural Walking and Country Cooking

 Nagaoka (Hotel New Otani Nagaoka)